Noothan-S/Noothan-CT-quick-cart-shop/README.md

 4. Recent Products feature (tracking and displaying last 10 viewed products) not yet implemented
 5. Shop Following feature (users following shops to prioritize their products) not yet implemented

-I'm are actively working on resolving these issues.
+I'm actively working on resolving these issues.
 If you encounter any additional bugs, please report them in the Issues section of that GitHub repository.

 ## Contributing